sergiorozada12/rl-unrolling/README.md

 ## 📧 Contact

-For questions and support, please open an issue on GitHub or contact s.rozada.2019@alumnos.urjc.es.
+For questions and support, please open an issue on GitHub.